Table of Contents

-These can be differentiated from the Graves’ disease due to lack of infiltrative ophthalmopathy and dermopathy, and also multiple nodules on palpation in a case of multi-nodular goiter.
+These can be differentiated from the Graves’ disease due to lack of infiltrative ophthalmopathy and dermopathy.
+Also, there are multiple nodules on palpation in a case of multi-nodular goiter.
 The radioactive iodine uptake is increased only in the nodular areas (hot nodules) on the isotope uptake scans.

 Subacute (de Quervains’) Thyroiditis

 This condition is also called viral thyroiditis or granulomatous thyroiditis.
 Like all thyroid disorders, this is also more common in females.
-The patient presents with fever, and painful, enlarged, tender, thyroid on palpation.
-It is thought to be caused by viruses and symptoms of upper respiratory infection or a sore throat may precede thyroiditis.
+The patient presents with fever and painful, enlarged and tender thyroid on palpation.
+It is thought to be caused by viruses, and symptoms of upper respiratory infection or a sore throat may precede the condition.

 The clinical course of subacute thyroiditis is triphasic and is usually self-limited:

 - Initially, thyrotoxicosis occurs due to increased secretion of stored thyroid hormones and suppressing TSH.